xapp-project/xapp-project/Specification.md

 # XApp Specification

-TBD: I suppose it would be nice to call the project XApp instead of xapp ? (used lower case for now)

-In order to be shown on the xapp project, applications need to fulfill a list of requirements.
-This specification is used in order to summarize these requirements and as such can be utilized to decide if an application can join the xapp project.
+In order to be shown on the XApp project, applications need to fulfill a list of requirements.
+This specification is used in order to summarize these requirements and as such can be utilized to decide if an application can join the XApp project.

 ## Requirements

 ### Licensing

-Xapps need to be licensed under an [OSI-approved license](https://opensource.org/licenses).
+XApps need to be licensed under an [OSI-approved license](https://opensource.org/licenses).

 ### Operating System

-Xapps need to be able to run in a Linux environment.
+XApps need to be able to run in a Linux environment.
 The support of other operating systems is optional.

 ### Usage of standards

-In order to be desktop-environment agnostic, xapps must comply with the following [freedesktop.org](https://www.freedesktop.org) standards when they apply to functionality included in the application.
+In order to be desktop-environment agnostic, XApps must comply with the following [freedesktop.org](https://www.freedesktop.org) standards when they apply to functionality included in the application.

 - [Xdg Autostart](https://www.freedesktop.org/wiki/Specifications/autostart-spec/)
 - [Xdg Base Directories](https://www.freedesktop.org/wiki/Specifications/basedir-spec/)